enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 ------------

 It can be quite time consuming to frequently switch to the terminal to redeploy an app during development.
-Try using ``./gradlew watch`` from the terminal to automatically redeploy your app every time a change to a file is detected.
-This requires that the $XP_HOME environment variable is set in the terminal window.
+Try using ``./gradlew watch`` in the terminal (from the project root) to **automatically redeploy** your app every time a change to a file is detected.
+The $XP_HOME environment variable must be set in the terminal window.